ReidGlaze/ReidGlaze.github.io/_posts/2023-6-28-Doordash-Analysis.md

 ![by origin](/assets/images/products.png)

 The data also showed a strong link between a person's income and how much they're spending on delivery, with an r-squared value of 0.6774 in the regression analysis.
 This tells us that income does play a big role in how much people are willing to spend on deliveries.
-It's also worth noting that most people spent somewhere between 0 and 400 bucks on delivery.
+It's also worth noting that most people spent somewhere between 0 and 400 bucks on delivery during the year.

 ![by origin](/assets/images/line.png)
 ![by origin](/assets/images/amount.png)